-This analysis must be integrated into the workflow and governance structures established for the management and control of risks.
+This analysis must be integrated into the workflow and governance structures established for the management and control of risks, such as credit admission or investment decision.
 It is the responsibility of the risk approver (committee or individual authorizer) to ensure that decisions are made taking into account the environmental, social and climate change risks, and the criteria defined in this policy.